dwarvesf/handbook/engineering-ladder.md

 ### Tech Lead

 This is not a ladder role but a set of responsibilities that may be taken by any engineer at the mid level or above.
-A tech lead is expected to get involved in managing a particular project and reponsible for the quality of its technical delivery.
+A tech lead is expected to get involved in managing a particular project and responsible for the quality of its technical delivery.

 **Technical**